 Activities in Morocco for tourists

-As with most countries it would be impossible to do everything in only one trip.
+As is the case with most countries, while it is not possible to do everything in one trip, travelers want to get the most out of their journey.
 So the following is a short list of things to do while in Morocco.

 Windsufing, Agadir and Essaouira